Why choose Bowen?

-The Bowen Technique was developed in Australia in the mid 1900s by Tom Bowen, incredibly, a man with no formal foundations in anatomy and physiology or bodywork of any sort.
-However, what he did appear to have was a deep interest in understanding the human body and how it works and a desire to help those whose bodies weren’t functioning at their optimum.
+The Bowen Technique was developed in Australia in the mid 1900s by Tom Bowen, a man with no formal training in anatomy and physiology or bodywork of any sort.
+However, what he did appear to have was a real interest in understanding the human body and how it works and a desire to help those whose bodies weren’t functioning at their best.

-Tom Bowen never wrote down the elements of his practice but instead allowed a small number of people to regularly watch and learn from him.
-Each interpreted what they saw given their own professional training and took what they saw forwards, given their own understanding.
+Tom Bowen never wrote down what he actually did but instead allowed a small number of people to regularly watch and learn from him.
+Each of these people interpreted what they saw, given their own professional training, and developed what they saw, given their own understanding.

 Research into how exactly the Bowen Technique works is still continuing but in the meantime, the essence of the technique Tom Bowen developed continues to be taught and practiced world-wide.